rotundasoftware/backbone-courier/README.md

 ![](https://github.com/rotundasoftware/backbone.courier/blob/master/diagram.jpg)

-Here is an example of a view that both spawns messages to its ancestors, and handles messages from its children.
+Here is an example of a view that both spawn a message to its ancestors, and handles a message from its children.

 ```javascript
 MyViewClass = Backbone.View.extend( {